habibulmursaleen/dotnet-notes/DesignPattern/CleanArchitecture/CleanArchitecture.md

 - **Step 7**: Service to Controller --> The ProjectService sends the data back to the `ProjectsController`.
 - **Step 8**: Controller to Client --> Finally, the `ProjectsController` returns the data as an HTTP response to the user/client.

+### How to develop

+#### Step 1: Domain Layer
+- Value Object define (AggregateRoot ID).
+- Enums define.
+- AggregateRoot define.
+- Events define.
+- Update AggregateRoot with events that are created.
+- Errors define.

+#### Step 2: Application Layer
+- Create endpoint filter.
+- Implement CQRS pattern.
+(Commnads and Queries folder).
+  - **Commands** :
+    - Create/Update/Delete (endpoints) folder.
+      - (Inisde each there will be Command, Handler, Validator and Result file)
+        - Implement Result
+        - Implement Command
+        - Implement Validator
+        - Define Query Params filter
+        - Define Interface
+        - Implement Handler
+  - **Queries** :
+    - Create folder for each Get endpoints (getById, GetAll and so on)
+    - (Inisde each there will be Queries, Handler and Result file)
+      - Implement Result
+      - Define Query Params filter if not already defined
+      - Implement Queries
+      - Define Validator
+      - Implement Handler

+#### Step 3: Infrastructure Layer
+- Add the aggregate to DBContext file
+- Define repository
+- Define DB Configuration
+- Add repository into the dependency injection file

+#### Step 4: Presentation Layer

+**Step 4.1 : Contracts Layer**
+- Make a folder for the endpoint
+  - Make Request and Response folder
+    - Define Request and Response DTO.

+**Step 4.2 : API Layer**
+- Define Mappers
+- Define Controllers

+`Now We need to do Migration and update database.`

 #### Flow Visualization

 ```plaintext